Personal income tax

 Inheritance tax is collected at the county level.

-Nebraska's estate tax was limited and related to federal estate tax collection, but it opted to decouple from the federal law and collected an estate tax on estates of persons who died between July 1, 2003, and before Dec.
+Nebraska's estate tax was limited and related to federal estate tax collection, but it opted to decouple from the federal law and collected an estate tax on estates of persons who died between July 1, 2003, and Dec.
 31, 2006.
 Nebraska lawmakers subsequently repealed the state's estate tax effective Jan.
 1, 2007.

 Other Nebraska tax facts